microsoft/LocalizedStringKit/README.md

 This will scan `/path/to/my/project/root/` for all Swift and Objective-C files, extract any calls to `Localized` and generate the `en.lproj/LocalizedStringKit.strings` file.
 It will also generate a `source_strings.m` file as an intermediate step.
 This file is kept around as it allows the `localizedstringkit --check` command to be run quickly.
 You can add it to your `.gitignore` if preferred.

 And that's it.
 You are now up and running with LocalizedStringKit.

+_Note: Remember that if you use Carthage for installation, you'll need to add `--exclude Carthage` (or whatever your path is) to the command to avoid the library itself being flagged._

 ## FAQ